 How to Start:

-- The absolute most important thing to do is to get pre-approved for a loan amount even before you start shopping.
-You will know the exact maximum you can obtain for financing and you can cut the best deal on your new home!
+- One of the most important things to do may be getting pre-approved for a loan amount even before you start shopping.
+You will know the maximum you can obtain for financing, which may help you get a great deal on your new home!
 Let’s start with a quick 3 minute pre-approval, we’ll get you pre-approved while you read up on the rest of the process!
 See important note below before completing the pre-approval.

 - IMPORTANT NOTE: If you supply your Social Security Number we can supply you a pre-approval, if not, we will be limited to a pre-qualification subject to your credit scores.

 - Your Credit is important.
 When you apply for a home mortgage we will review several pieces of information, including your credit report.
 When you apply for your home loan your credit report will be used as an important part of how your loan is or is not approved, and for what interest rate.

 Helpful Hints on Where to Start the Property Portion of the Process:

 - Real estate for the most part is a solid investment.
 Example, if you stay in a home for typically 5+ years, your house will rise in value enough to offset some of the initial expenses you’ll incur and you’ll earn money when you sell your home.
 There are of course some things to consider prior to buying that home; you will want to determine if you need to do some renovations, etc. If that is the case, you will have to factor those costs into the overall financial picture.

 - Tax benefits.
 You can deduct the mortgage interest from your taxable income.
 That deduction lowers your taxable income, which means that, you’ll end up paying LESS tax on your income each year, now that is sweet!

 - Homeownership is an investment.
 As you pay down the principal loan amount, you are building up equity in the property.
 That coupled with appreciation in the value of the home can pay off nicely.